My AI-Assisted Research

 Responsible AI guidelines development

 AI continues to reshape both the products we build and the way research is practiced.
-My goal is to thoughtfully evolve it.
+My goal is to evolve my research practice thoughtfully.

 How I Work

-I use attention as leverage at every stage of research.
+I use attention as leverage at every stage of work.

 Asking questions about the entire work context- what decision will it inform?
 What risks must it reduce?